Dog Food Allergy Symptoms: Complete Identification Guide

 Ear Problems (Very Common)

-Recurring ear infections are one of the strongest indicators of food allergies.
+Recurring ear infections are one of the strongest indicators of food allergies — case-series suggest a large share of food-allergic dogs develop chronic otitis, with some reports describing ear involvement in the majority of affected dogs (Mueller et al., BMC Vet Res 2016).
 Watch for red inflamed ear canals, brown or black waxy discharge, head shaking, foul yeasty ear odor, and pain when ears are touched.
-If ear infections return within 2-4 weeks of treatment, food allergies deserve serious investigation.
+If ear infections return within 2-4 weeks of treatment — particularly when both ears are affected — food allergies deserve serious investigation.
 For more on this connection, see the ear infections guide.

 Chronic diarrhea or consistently soft stools, recurring vomiting (2-3+ times per week), excessive gas, decreased appetite, gradual unexplained weight loss, mucus in stool, and occasional blood in stool from intestinal inflammation.
 Digestive symptoms typically occur 2-12 hours after eating and are chronic and recurring, not one-time events.